 Use long curtains to create that sense of height with curtain rods close to the ceiling.
 Try and keep the colour of the curtains the same as the walls to make the room look larger.
 Add vertical stripes to drapes in another section of the house in coordinating colours, but still maintaining the tone of the walls - giving that area a different look and adding another area in your home.

 You may be tempted to push all the furniture against a wall to create space, but this makes your room look dull, messy and small.
 Float your furniture away from the wall and creating an interesting seating area for easy conversations.
 Add a coloured rug to separate that area from the rest of the room.

 Demarcation gives each area a specific purpose, while visually moving you from one zone to another.
 This way the furniture does not look cluttered and you have created defined spaces which go a long way in making your apartment look spacious.

 Make use of unused spaces such as corners for a corner bookshelf or tuck in a cosy armchair to create another interesting space.

-Look for other dead spaces which you can use for storage like the back of a door or make smart use of like a windowsill for a little herb garden and other knick-knacks.
+Look for other dead spaces which you can use for storage, like the back of a door, or make smart use of a windowsill for a little herb garden and other knick-knacks.